alireza-aghelan/medical-image-super-resolution/README.md

 This repository presents the implementation of our paper, **Fine-tuned Generative Adversarial Network-based Model for Medical Image Super-Resolution**.

-In this work, we adapt the pre-trained **Real-ESRGAN** model to the medical imaging domain through **transfer learning**.
+In this work, we adapt the **Real-ESRGAN** model to the medical imaging domain through **transfer learning**.
 The goal is to enhance the resolution and perceptual quality of medical images while preserving diagnostically important fine details.
 Compared with the original Real-ESRGAN baseline, the fine-tuned model produces improved perceptual quality, better detail preservation, and more realistic textures in reconstructed medical images.

 The datasets used for training the proposed model are listed below.